-Information about mortality and hospital activity is supplied by NHS Digital and contains data collected when someone is admitted to a hospital bed or dies in England.
-UHCE has a Data Access Agreement with NHS Digital and data is supplied in accordance with section 261 of the Health and Social Care Act 2012, and the lawful bases for processing the data are GDPR articles 6 (1) (e) (Task in the public interest) and 9 (2) (j) (Processing sensitive data – historical, statistical or scientific purposes).
+Information about mortality and hospital activity is supplied by NHS England and contains data collected when someone is admitted to a hospital bed or dies in England.
+The Health Data Epidemiology Unit (HDEG) has a Data Access Agreement with NHS England and data is supplied in accordance with section 261 of the Health and Social Care Act 2012, and the lawful bases for processing the data are GDPR articles 6 (1) (e) (Task in the public interest) and 9 (2) (j) (Processing sensitive data – historical, statistical or scientific purposes).

 Data supplied are pseudonymised, a process by which information within a data record that may identify an individual are replaced by artificial identifiers, or pseudonyms which means that individuals are no longer identifiable.
 Information held includes age, sex, method of admission and discharge, source of admission and discharge, diagnosis codes, procedure and investigation codes, area of residence, hospital attended, date of attendance, and GP practice of patient, and is held from 1989 onwards.
 More information on this dataset can be found here: http://content.digital.nhs.uk/hes.

 Information about mortality is also received separately from the Office for National Statistics (ONS) and contains data collected when someone dies in England.
 This data contains identifiable information supplied under section 42(1) of the Statistics and Registration Service Act (SRSA) 2007, and it is not possible to link this data to any other data held by UHCE.
 Information held includes age, sex, cause of death diagnosis codes, area of residence, date of death and date of registration of death, and is held from 1975 onwards.

 Members and affiliates of the Health Data Epidemiology Group.
 The Data Controller is the University of Oxford.

 What do we do with this information?